shriphani/blog/_src/posts/2015-07-09-a-new-weapon-in-the-fight-against-syphilis.md

 characteristics:

 * Only a fraction of the population's constituents are infected.
-* There is a way to apply the test to a small group of individuals testing a group is no different from testing an individual.
+* Testing a group does not involve significantly more work than testing an individual.

 Turns out, syphilis satisfies both these criteria.
 Only a small fraction of people are infected.
 And the blood test performed on an individual's sample